Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so parameters are well-documented in the schema.
-The description adds no extra meaning beyond what's already in the input schema.
+Schema coverage is 100%, so the schema already describes all parameters.
+The description adds no extra meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.